symfony/symfony-docs/cookbook/email.rst

 The majority of the Swiftmailer configuration deals with how the messages themselves should be delivered.

-The following configuration attribute are available:
+The following configuration attributes are available:

 * ``transport``         (``smtp``, ``mail``, ``sendmail``, or ``gmail``)
 * ``username``